netojoao85/NYC_citi_bike/README.md

 Created a report to provide Business Intelligence, using nyc_bikes dataset from the tsibbledata package.
 You can find more about the dataset [here](https://rdrr.io/github/tidyverts/tsibbledata/man/nyc_bikes.html).

-To provide actionable insights to the business and how it relates to key performance indicators, each visualisation has a description and interpretation so as to explain the context and insights.
-The report consider the pattern of bike hires over time, as well as bike hire patterns between bike rider demographics.
+To provide actionable insights to the business and how it relates to key performance indicators, each visualisation has a description and interpretation to explain the context and insights.
+The reports consider the pattern of bike hires over time, as well as bike hire patterns between bike rider demographics.
 <br>
 ### Report topics:
 <ul>